 Planning to show ads only to 30-40-year-old people who live in the New York area or those who live in Italy and use IOS gadgets?
 This is all possible automatically with DSP targeting.

-In the same dashboard, media buyers can choose the daily spend limit and configure frequency capping and dayparting (exact hours and days when ads will be shown during the campaign).
+In the same dashboard, media buyers can choose the daily spend limit and configure frequency capping and concept of dayparting (exact hours and days when ads will be shown during the campaign).
 With white and blacklists, it is possible to target only specific ad inventory (or exclude particular sources from the list).

 When the campaign settings are filled out, it's time to download the creative ad unit.
 As soon as the creative gets approved by the platform moderation team, the campaign is officially activated, and automatic media buying is started.